 Technical means of reducing interference situations include transmitter limitations, filtering, antenna design, and modulation techniques.
 Of these, filtering is probably the most general solution, and it is usually the most practical, at least for the short term.
 In some cases filtering is not desirable.
 Data processing can be used to remove the interference signals after they have been received.

 Non-technical methods of spectrum sharing involve finding an appropriate combination of parameters in a two-dimensional (frequency, geographic area) space.
 Time sharing, another common dimension in spectrum management space, is usually not feasible.
 Geographic separation is a very common means of spectrum sharing.
 In the case we are studying, the locations of the radio astronomy receivers are well known, see Table 5, and are usually sited in secluded locations.
 Therefore, it is possible that System-6 can avoid pointing its antenna beams in the observatory direction.
 It has been shown, by analysis, that only System-6 main-lobe interference can cause the protection criteria to be exceeded.
 In a worst-case analysis scenario, and assuming that the RAS does not use any filtering to limit and shape the received signal in the allocated band, the out of band signal received from System-6 can be as high as to 55 dB above the protection threshold of −202 dBW at a slant distance of approximately 12 km.
-Using an off-frequency rejection of 70 dB, the results for several System-6 beam angles are shown in Table 7.
-For each analysis scenario, the System-6 antenna beam position is fixed and the separation distance between System-6 and the RAS are incremented, causing changes in the relative geometry and thereby resulting in different interference levels.
+Using an off-frequency rejection of 70 dB, the results are shown in Figure 3.

-TABLE 7
+FIGURE 3

 RAS interference analysis results